microsoft/hi-ml/docs/source/software_design_overview.md

 - Conda
 - PyPi

-Both of those package management systems maintain strict versioning: Once a version of a package is published, it cannot be modified in place.
+Both of those package management systems maintain strict versioning: once a version of a package is published, it cannot be modified in place.
 Rather, a new version needs to be released.

 Our training and deployment code uses Conda environment files that specify an explicit version of a dependent package to